Aditya-Kabra/PLAI/README.md

 - Ameya - 7 Day streak
 - Hardeep - 9 Day streak

-**Future Plan to 10X this platform**
+**Plan to 10X this platform**
-- Going to ask Ethan Mollick, Pliny the Prompter, Andrej Karpathy and even Sam Altman to share a challenge one day.
+- Ethan Mollick, Pliny the Prompter, Andrej Karpathy and Sam Altman are going to share a challenge here some day.